sophielansweeper/embedded-workflow-builder-docs/docs/connectors/klaviyo.md

 Connection to Klaviyo using an API Key.

+Authentication was developed using the following **[Documentation](https://developers.klaviyo.com/en/docs/authenticate_)**

+Private keys will have the prefix `pk_` followed by a longer alphanumeric string.
+Klaviyo allows you to generate multiple private keys for your applications.
+See the [Obtain API credentials](https://developers.klaviyo.com/en/docs/retrieve_api_credentials) guide for more information

+To Generate a Private Key:

+1. Log into your [Klaviyo](https://www.klaviyo.com/settings/account/api-keys) account and navigate to settings
+2. Under the Account tab select API Keys
+3. Select Create Private API Key
+4. Name the Key, provide the proper scope level and select Create
+5. Save and copy the private key into your integration connection configuration.

 | Input   | Comments                 | Default |
 | ------- | ------------------------ | ------- |
 | API Key | Your API Key for Klaviyo |         |